Sustaining knowledge and investment in ecosystem services

 Millennia went by and finally, after a long gestation in the Middle Ages, a new anthropocentric consciousness came into being, initially fragile, but ready to grow to unseen heights.

-Day by day – although the exploration of new lands and the discoveries of natural science enormously expanded human horizons – the world diminished in the mind of the growing child: the only sun at the centre of the universe.
+Day by day – although the exploration of new lands and the discoveries of natural science enormously expanded human horizons – the world diminished in the eyes of the growing child: the only sun at the centre of the universe.
+The child grew and consciously killed his father, apparently against his heritage of faith and hope.

 This was the evolution from those ages when humans perceived themselves only as a tiny part of Earth, to the present time in which they mostly see themselves as the only worthy creatures, with everything around them either commodities for pure exchange or worthless residue.